Suck the Balls!

 After 3D-modeling the cabin first in Sketchup, I built it out of plywood and lightweight wooden frames, which I later covered with thin transparent PETE.
 This kind of plastic is usually used to build greenhouses, but in this case it turned out to be the perfect material for keeping the balls from falling out, while still providing a view to the playful action inside.

 I think that’s it for now.
 The last thing I can say, is that this was really a fascinating project, which included a lot of experimentation and research.
-In fact, sucking balls sucked me in so hard, that I will soon build another ball sucking machine based on my experiences with this one, and with that one.
+In fact, sucking balls sucked everyone in so hard, that the Goethe-Institut in Prague wanted to have their own ball sucking machine.
+So I've built a second one in 2015: